Analisa1984/dovenity-spa/README.md

    I would like to know the training level of all the staff has had.

-10. User Story #10

-    I would like to know the availability of and the pricing information of parking at the Dovenity Spa.

-11. User Story #11

-    I would like to know the location of the Dovenity Spa to check if it is feasible for me to book a treament for myself.

 ## Wireframes:

 1. Home Page for mobiles, tablets and PC: